totten/pogo/docs/phar.md

 good morning: dave
 ```

-The generated file, `my-script.phar`, is a portable executable that combines `my-script.php` with its dependencies (such as `symfony/yaml`).
+The generated file, `my-script.phar`, is a portable executable that combines `my-script.php` with its dependencies.
 You can distribute this PHAR for use on other systems.
 Those systems will not need `pogo`, `composer`, or `symfony/yaml` pre-installed.

 ## phar.readonly